 During each optimization, Max first retrieves current balance information for each of your accounts.
-Max then compares how your funds are allocated vs. Max's optimal allocation model, taking into account current interest rates, the FDIC insurance limits (or any other per-account limits you have set), and your target checking/brokerage account balance.
-If Max determines that your cash could be more efficiently allocated, Max sends instructions to your banks on your behalf requesting that they transfer funds between your accounts.
+Max then compares how your funds are allocated vs. Max's optimal allocation model, taking into account current interest rates, the FDIC insurance limits (or any other per-account limits you have set), and your target checking account balance.
+If any of your cash could be more efficiently allocated, Max will propose to you an optimal re-allocation of cash, and then send your funds transfer instructions to your banks on your behalf.

 A typical optimization occurs in two steps: